kurthuff/wpg_food_desert/README.md

 sum.
 The weight calculated against the population of the neighbourhood to calculate residents in the parcel.
 Those with <1 get 1.
 Then the remaining pop gets recalculated.
 This is iterative and is a bottom-up approach.
 It's more realistic to have the residents per parcel level off as parcel sqft grows.
 Also outputs a mask, not the entire dataset.

+4) make_grocer_points.py<br>
+Using the output from QGIS and the plugin MMQGIS to add geocode to grocer_addresses.csv, this script adds geometry point data of the grocers in my grocer_addresses.csv (manually curated).